 Converse’s Degree Completion Program (DCP) is taught at our alternate location at the University Center of Greenville (UCG), with select classes offered online.
-Our degree completion program allows you to use your prior experience and undergraduate credits for a BA in Business.
+Our degree completion program allows you to use your prior experience and undergraduate credits for a BA in Business Administration or a BA in Child and Family Studies.
 This hybrid approach provides face to face learning with the flexibility of online classes.

 Cost of Attendance

 Converse provides you with a private college education at a public university price.

 |Access Fee||$80 each Fall/Spring term; $50 each Jan/Summer term|